Day in la Rioja

 Villages and wines.
 Wines and villages.
 It’s all about visiting some and drinking the others.
-There’s a bit of everything: medieval villages enclosed behind walls, young and daring wines, museums dedicated to deciphering the history of grape juice, the longest river in Spain and a typical Riojan meal consisting of five dishes and designed to be paired with the perfect wines.
+There’s a bit of everything: medieval villages enclosed behind walls, young and daring wines, the longest river in Spain and a typical Riojan meal consisting of four dishes and designed to be paired with a local wine.
 You can’t go wrong with a plan like this.

 Wine, wine, and wine

 Finally, we’ll visit a small family winery that will explain not only its working method but that of many other similar businesses (independent, courageous and simple in structure) that add great value to Spanish wine culture.
-This one in particular produces some of the most prestigious wines in the country, a fact that you can check (and judge) when we do a complete tour and you have a chance to taste the fruits of their labor.
+This one in particular produces some of the most prestigious wines in the country, a fact that you can check (and judge) when you have a chance to taste the fruits of their labor.

 - Child (10-17 years old) +85€